JanisGeise/buffet_oat15/README.md

 - include pitching for DMDc analysis

 ## Setup

-- cylinder geometry required for meshing can be created using the *create_cylinder_stl_file.py*
-- the STL file for the OAT15 airfoil has to be located in the same directory (*geometry*) in the top-level of the repository
+- the STL file for the OAT15 airfoil has to be located in a directory (*geometry*) in the top-level of the repository

 - the simulation setup is located in the directory `OAT15`